Democratic candidate's video calls Moore 'abuser,' names his 9 accusers

 Moore adamantly denies all the accusations and has accused the women of being part of a conspiracy to defame him perpetrated by both Republican and Democratic opponents.
 He has threatened to sue The Washington Post, which first broke the story.
 On Tuesday, he also threatened the nine women with legal action.

-Meanwhile, Moore's communications director, John Rogers, abruptly resigned from the spokesperson role, the campaign confirmed Wednesday.
-The Washingtonian was first to report the news.
+Meanwhile, Moore's communications director, John Rogers, abruptly resigned, the campaign confirmed on Wednesday.
+The Washingtonian was first to report the resignation.